 - What’s good?

-Be careful a bit though where you use these, because these phrases are for very informal situations like with close friends and family.
+Be careful a bit though where you use these because these phrases are for very informal situations like with close friends and family.
 You likely wouldn’t greet your professor or boss like this.
 But after some time, maybe it’s possible.
-In general in American culture, the more slang you use with someone, the closer your relationship tends to be.
+In general, in informal American culture, the more slang you use with someone, the closer your relationship tends to be.